-Let’s go over these issues and discuss what they might cost to correct so you know before you call an HVAC technician.
-Some of the most common furnace repair problems include:
+Let’s review these problems and discuss what they might cost to correct so you know before you contact an HVAC technician.
+Some of the most common furnace repair problems involve:

 • Furnace won’t turn on